amrit713/auth_system/readme.md

 ```

-now you ready to go
+Now you are ready to go